 Running a sports-entertainment company that functions on inter-weaving scripted violence into dramatic storylines, Vince McMahon doesn't mind a little bit of conspiracy.
 And when it has to do with the overlord of the company himself, the one absolute entity behind the promotion, it sells even more.

 For his part, Vince McMahon has rarely maintained a clean slate, be it with his highly politicized decision-making behind the scenes or his ballsy approach in dealing with strife and hardships in real life.

 From scandalous storylines to scenarios that leave you scrapping your jaws off the ground in incredulity, he has played an active role in many instances of controversy in WWE history.

-And these scenarios involve secrets that Vince McMahon holds close to his bosom; secrets that we can only suspect and speculate about, but likely never confirm.
-Here then, are 5 secrets that Vince McMahon would probably take to his grave, rather then divulge to anyone.
+These scenarios involve secrets that Vince McMahon holds close to his bosom; secrets that we can only suspect and speculate about, but likely never confirm.
+Here, then, are six secrets that Vince McMahon would probably take to his grave, rather than divulge to anyone.

 #5 The Stephanie McMahon – Randy Savage affair

-When Randy Savage was finally inducted into the WWE Hall of Fame in 2015, posthumously I might add, a sense of relief swept through the pro-wrestling universe.
-For the longest time, everyone had feared that his contributions to the industry would never be officially recognized and felicitated as it deserved.
+When Randy Savage was posthumously inducted into the WWE Hall of Fame in 2015, a sense of relief swept through the pro-wrestling universe.
+For the longest time, everyone feared that his contributions to the industry would never be officially recognized or felicitated as they deserved.

-Despite being one of the faces of the Golden Era in the WWE, Randy ‘Macho Man’ Savage’s name was apparently considered taboo with Vince McMahon.
-Leaked reports from those on the inside circle of the boss, even describe that he used to completely fly off the handle when someone so much as even mentioned him.
+Despite being one of the faces of the Golden Era in the WWE, Randy ‘Macho Man’ Savage’s name was apparently considered taboo by Vince McMahon.
+Leaked reports from those in the inside circle of the boss even describe how he used to completely fly off the handle when someone so much as even mentioned him.